OR-Agent: Bridging Evolutionary Search and Structured Research for Automated Algorithm Discovery: Introduction

 \section{Introduction}

 Scientific research is traditionally an iterative and human-driven process.
 Researchers survey existing literature, formulate hypotheses, design algorithms or models, conduct experiments, analyze outcomes, and refine ideas through repeated feedback cycles.
-This workflow is rarely linear: it involves branching exploration, backtracking from unproductive directions, local refinement around promising ideas, and continual integration of new insights.
-Although effective, such processes are inherently constrained by human cognitive capacity, limited time, and the difficulty of systematically exploring vast solution spaces~\cite{tang2025ai}.
+This workflow is rarely linear: it involves branching exploration, backtracking from unproductive directions, local refinement around promising ideas, and continual integration of new insights~\cite{tang2025ai}.

 Recent advances in large language models (LLMs) and autonomous agents \cite{gottweis2025towards} have raised an increasingly compelling question: Can AI systems act as research collaborators, supporting or partially automating the scientific discovery process?
-Emerging work has demonstrated that LLMs can generate code, propose hypotheses, perform reasoning, and even participate in iterative refinement~\cite{romera2024mathematical,lu2024ai}.
-However, most existing approaches focus either on single-shot program generation or on evolutionary-style search with limited structured memory and workflow management \cite{romera2024mathematical, liu2023algorithm, liu2024evolution, ye2024reevo, novikov2025alphaevolve}.
+Emerging work has demonstrated that LLMs can generate code, propose hypotheses, perform reasoning, and even participate in iterative refinement~\cite{romera2024mathematical}.
+However, most existing approaches focus either on single-shot program generation or on evolutionary-style search with limited structured memory and workflow management \cite{romera2024mathematical,liu2023algorithm,liu2024evolution,ye2024reevo,novikov2025alphaevolve}.
 A comprehensive framework that integrates idea generation, implementation, experimentation, reflection, and structured exploration remains underdeveloped.